This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Test your potatoes with a fork, if it goes in with only a little resistance, you’re done.

 - Remove the boiled potatoes from the heat and drain your pot.
-Let the potatoes cool a little.
-And that’s it, your potatoes are parboiled!
+Let the potatoes cool a little, and you’re done!

 Yes!
 You can easily fry empanadas in a skillet.
 Make sure the empanadas are nicely sealed and then fry them until golden-brown and crispy in neutral oil.
 The best oils for frying are oils like vegetable oil, canola oil, peanut oil, or any neutral oil.
 Fill a skillet with enough oil to cover the empanadas and fry them just so the skillet isn’t overcrowded.
 You may need to fry in batches.

 Turned out really well.
-Very flakey and buttery.
+Very flaky and buttery.
 Used some of the dough to make berry tarts.

 Can you freeze empanadas?

-Let them freeze that way, then transfer them to a freezer bag or other freezer-safe container.
-We recommend bags so they don’t get any freezer burn.
+Keep them in the freezer until frozen solid, then transfer them to a freezer bag or other freezer-safe container.
+I recommend bags so they don’t get any freezer burn.
 Label with the freezing date.

 How to Reheat Empanadas

-For frozen empanadas, you can bake them straight out of the freezer, but be sure to add approximately 5 minutes to the cooking time.
+For frozen empanadas, you can bake them straight out of the freezer.
+Add approximately 5 minutes to the baking time.

 What to Serve with Empanadas